Diego-gr-23/Advance-Hospitales/README.md

 # "Novedades" Store Management App - A Roadmap

-This application aims to streamline inventory management and sales for "Novedades," a clothing store catering to college students.
+This application aims to streamline inventory management and sales for "Hospitales," a clothing store catering to college students.
 The app will offer functionalities for user management, product details, stock control, reporting, and more.

 Here's a breakdown of the key features you described: